-Provide names of the communities where the professional development activities will be undertaken.
+Provide name of the community where the professional development activity will be undertaken.

 Brief Project Description

 This short statement of the project acts as an identifier or label for your grant application in adjudication materials, grant payment forms and announcements about grant awards.